camorris/css-animations/README.md

 # Creative Brief: CSS-Animations

+"Even though I worked hard at times, it was always magical.
+I have to confess I enjoued every minute of it.
+Even the down times I enjoyed, because we were creating something that would make people smile and lift their hearts.
+You cant think of a better job than that." - Floyd Norman

+# Project Summary

 This document serves to explain why I created files showcasing  CSS-Animations.
-Additionally it is my goal to help recruiters get an idea of how I like to exercise my creativity.
+It is my goal to help recruiters and/or employers get an idea of how I like to exercise my creativity.

-## Getting Started
+## Project Objective

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This project was created with the help of Val Head, Design Evangelist at Adobe and author of Designing Interface Animation.
+I felt I needed to take this course in order to grow my understanding of how to use CSS.
+The project is simply HTML and CSS files that can be cloned or downloaded to your local computer in order to see animations I created.
+Most importantly, this project will give recruiters an understanding that the skills I developed in this project will help simplify the handoff to the development team.

 ### Prerequisites